-Description of project intervention area and project influence area with schematic diagram (where relevant, indicate distance to sensitive environmental areas such as elephant corridors, water bodies, etc. and historical or socio cultural assets):
+Description of project intervention area and project influence area with schematic diagram (where relevant, indicate distance to sensitive environmental areas such as elephant corridors, water bodies, etc. and historical or socio-cultural assets):

-The proposed mini pipe water supply system is mostly located in the vacant land of camp.
-In and around theproject intervention area covers mainly DRP settlement, few cultural institutes, some camp coordinator office of different NGO and Govt. office, relief distribution center etc. There is no environmental sensitive area (like protected area, reserve forest, elephant corridor etc.) within the sub project influence area.
+The proposed mini pipe water supply system is mostly located at the vacant land of camp.
+Places which are selected for tap stands are easily accessible for pregnant women and persons with disability.
+In and around the project intervention area covers mainly DRP settlement, few cultural institutes, some camp coordinator office of different NGO and Govt. office, relief distribution center etc. There is no environmental sensitive area (like protected area, reserve forest, elephant corridor etc.) within the sub project influence area.
+There is no evidence of presence of elephants in the sub-project influence area (checked with local IUCN representative).
 But there is some low land within the subproject influence area which are mainly remain dry over the year except monsoon season.
 Within the influence area of the sub-project no historical site found.
 Some institutes such as mosques, learning center are found there which convey socio cultural value to the DRP community.